Feel the Chant: The Brit Funk Story

 He reveals the origins of the phrase 'Brit-Funk' and how the pioneers of this sound, groups Hi Tension and Light of the World, presented their music with a British twist to their instrumentation and vocals.

-The Jazz funk scene was a British movement, a club culture unique to these shores with no equivalent in the States.
-As the music became popular, more and more British 12" singles started to appear with a craze for white-labels.
+The Jazz funk scene was British, a club culture unique to these shores with no equivalent in the States.
+As the music became popular, the release of 12" singles fuelled a craze for white-labels.

 Many British based soul and dance bands found themselves merging under the Brit Funk banner.
 These included Lynx, Central Line, Imagination and Second Image - and initially pop groups such as Haircut 100 and Wham tapped into the style and sound to help launch their careers.